declare-lab/conv-emotion/README.md

 Please cite the following paper if you find this code useful in your work.

 ```
-@inproceedings{hazarika2018conversational,
-    title={Conversational Memory Network for Emotion Recognition in Dyadic Dialogue Videos},
-    author={Hazarika, Devamanyu and Poria, Soujanya and Zadeh, Amir and Cambria, Erik and Morency, Louis-Philippe and Zimmermann, Roger},
-    booktitle={Proceedings of the 2018 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies, Volume 1 (Long Papers)},
+Hazarika, D., Poria, S., Zadeh, A., Cambria, E., Morency, L.P. and Zimmermann, R., 2018.
+Conversational Memory Network for Emotion Recognition in Dyadic Dialogue Videos.
+In Proceedings of the 2018 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies, Volume 1 (Long Papers) (Vol. 1, pp. 2122-2132).
-    volume={1},
-    pages={2122--2132},
-    year={2018}
-}
 ```
 ## ICON